Miller Analogies Test

 - Make an appointment with the UAFS ADA Coordinator.
 They can help you complete the form, if necessary, and they will write a letter outlining what accommodations are appropriate for you.

-- Submit the completed Accommodations Request Form (PDF will open in a new tab) and the letter from the ADA Coordinator to the Testing Center director, Anna Layne.
-Mrs. Layne will submit a request to Pearson Assessment, which is the company that publishes the Miller Analogies Test.
+- Submit the completed Accommodations Request Form (PDF will open in a new tab) and the letter from the ADA Coordinator to the Testing Center Coordinator, Darcy Parker.
+Mrs. Parker will submit a request to Pearson Assessment, which is the company that publishes the Miller Analogy Test.